AndreasHeger/CGATReport/doc/Advanced.rst

 The ifconfig_ extension allows to include content depending on configuration values.
 To use this extension you will need to modify :file:`conf.py`.

-Referring to other sphinxreport documents
+Referring to other cgatreport documents
 =========================================

-The intersphinx_ extension permits referring to other sphinxreport documents.
+The intersphinx_ extension permits referring to other cgatreport documents.
 To use this extension, add the following to your :file:`conf.py` configuration file::

     extensions = [ ..., 'sphinx.ext.intersphinx', ...]